Colton1skees/Colton1skees.github.io/posts/MutationRemoval.md

     }
 ```

 That's really all there is.
-As of right now I can't post the entire source of my tool because I'm using it for analyzing a commercial application, but I may post a cleaned up version at some point.
-Here are a bunch of my [helper methods](https://pastebin.com/F80yR8WD) which should make the code alot easier to understand.
+I can't post the entire source code of my tool due to legal considerations, but here are a bunch of my [helper methods](https://pastebin.com/F80yR8WD) which should make the code alot easier to understand.

 Some of the libraries I used include: